najah-naaji/mlops-miniworkshop/lab-03-tfx-pipeline/README.md

 # Orchestrating model training and deployment with TFX and Cloud AI Platform

-In this lab you will develop, deploy and run a TFX pipeline that uses Kubeflow Pipelines for orchestration and Cloud Dataflow and Cloud AI Platform for data processing, training, and deployment:
+In this lab you will develop, deploy and run a TFX pipeline that uses Kubeflow Pipelines as an orchestrator.

 ## Lab scenario